shubhamkadlag/daily-interview-pro/README.md

 https://www.techseries.dev/daily

 Solutions are tested on LeetCode.
-LeetCode link to the problem is also provided.
+I would want you to try to solve the problem yourself before looking at solution.
+For the same reason, LeetCode link to the problem is also provided.

 | Sr no | Problem and Solution | Solve it yourself |
 | --- | --- | --- |